Getting ready for a garage sale

 For a smooth sale, gather these essentials:

-- Calculators total purchases and calculate change.
+- Calculators for adding up purchases and calculating change.

 - Permits may be needed to legally hold a sale, depending on where you live.
+Be sure to get any required permits a week or two in advance.

 » MORE: Where to find moving boxes